emb-riscv/specs-markdown/interrupt-controller.md

 | [0] | `enabled` | 1s | When 1 is written, the `enabled` status bit is cleared. |
 | [1] | `pending` | 1s | When 1 is written, the `pending` status bit is cleared. |
 | [7-2] ||| Reserved |

+Reading the `clear` bits always returns 0.

+The Interrupt control registers must be accessible at byte level.

 > <sup>The alternative to packing all status and control bits related to an interrupt in a word would be to have separate multi-word fields with status, enable, disable,